jdhitsolutions/WTToolbox/docs/Get-WTKeyBinding.md

    * Grid
    * None

-Specify None to get the custom object output.
-This parameter has an alias
+This parameter has an alias of 'out'.
-of 'out'.

 ```yaml
 Type: String